mahynski/pychemauth/README.md

 }
 ```

- Refer the [PU Learn](https://github.com/pulearn/pulearn) website for citation and credit attribution.
+ Refer to the [PU Learn](https://github.com/pulearn/pulearn) website for citation and credit attribution for positive and unlabeled learning.

+ Refer to the [sklearn-som](https://sklearn-som.readthedocs.io/en/latest/) website for citation and credit attribution for Kohonen Self-Organizing Maps.